 The Hyundai Elevate is a four-legged first response vehicle, which looks like it came straight out of your nightmares.
 The admittedly versatile car can traverse pretty much any terrain you can imagine, making it perfect for search-and-rescue and humanitarian aid missions.
 Sure, those being rescued might be worried that the Earth has been taken over by robots, but at least they’ll be safe.

-Conor is a writer, comedian and world-renowned sweetheart.
-As the Assistant Editor and Writer at Tech.Co, he’s written about everything from Kickstarter campaigns and budding startups to tech titans and innovative technologies.
-His background in stand-up comedy made him the perfect person to host Startup Night at SXSW and the Timmy Awards for Tech in Motion.
-In his spare time, he thinks about how to properly pronounce the word "colloquially."
+Conor is the Senior Writer for Tech.co.
+For the last four years, he’s written about everything from Kickstarter campaigns and budding startups to tech titans and innovative technologies.
+His extensive background in stand-up comedy made him the perfect person to host tech-centric events like Startup Night at SXSW and the Timmy Awards for Tech in Motion.